Ana-Niko-byte/tag-track/README.md

 - As a regular user, I seek the capability to log multiple expenses simultaneously in different categories and see the total spent in each category.
 - As a regular user, I need a visual cue to indicate when my spending exceeds my monthly budget.
 - As a regular user, I desire a monthly expense record for future reference in a recognisable and legible format.
+- As a regular user, I want the option of being able to log my expenses in multiple currencies.

 # UX Goals
 Due to the solely-backend nature of this project, enhanecement strategies for the UI's visual appeal are limited.
 Nonetheless: